nicolai86/scaleway-terraform-demo/README.md

 > TODO write up how to generate nomad binary.
 Basically start Scaleway server, install go arm, gcc & git; go get nomad, modify `scripts/build.sh` to remove linux/arm from excluded targets; compile; download binary

 Nomad doesn't supply prebuild ARM binaries.
 Luckily we can compile a working binary on a Scaleway ARM server easily.
-I've included nomad v0.4.0 in this repository, and I'll be using this binary for the rest of this post.
+I've included nomad v0.4.0 in this repository, and we'll be using this binary for the rest of this post.

-The basic nomad setup looks very similar to our consul setup: we use Ubuntu 16.04 as base image; nomad will be supervised by `systemd`.
+The basic nomad setup looks very similar to our consul setup: again we're using Ubuntu 16.04 as base image; nomad will be supervised by `systemd`.
 The notable differences are:

-- we upload the nomad binary from our machine.
+- the nomad binary is uploaded from our local machine
-- we write a nomad configuration inline.
+- the nomad configuration file is generated inline
-- we tell nomad use our existing consul cluster. this way nomad registers itself with consul e.g. for health checks.
+- nomad will use the existing consul cluster. this allows nomad to bootstrap itself easily

 ```
 resource "scaleway_server" "server" {